ashmunji/gatsby-starter-novela/content/posts/2020-04-27-Living-Room-Accent-Wall/index.md

 Finally, Its time to work on the pattern.
 You could make any pattern using the tape you have.
 Be creative!

 DESIGN TIP #3
-It's always a good idea to first sketch it out on a piece of paper before marking the wall.
-If you want perfection, have time to spare and can work your way around design software to precisely measure and sketch, I recommend you do that first.
-(SketchUp is the easiest!)
+It's always a good idea to first sketch the pattern out on a piece of paper before marking the wall.
+If you want perfection, I recommend you use a design software to precisely measure and sketch. ([SketchUp] (https://www.sketchup.com/) is the easiest for beginners.)

 For my wall, I chose a geometric pattern using parallel and diagonal lines.
 Start marking the wall using a light pencil.
 Once you're satisfied, use the markings as a guide to applying the tape.